Usual USD (USD0) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Usual USD Historical Price

-According to the latest data gathered on Usual USD live price page, the current price of Usual USD is 0.998041USD.
-The circulating supply of Usual USD(USD0) is 650.52M USD0 , giving it a market capitalization of $649.25M.
+According to the latest data gathered on Usual USD live price page, the current price of Usual USD is 0.997815USD.
+The circulating supply of Usual USD(USD0) is 648.54M USD0 , giving it a market capitalization of $647.12M.

 The Usual USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USD0 based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.